Understanding potential side effects

 healthcare provider about how you’re feeling.

-Take a look below to understand a bit more about the potential side effects of LEQEMBI and
+Take a look below to understand a bit more about some of the potential side effects of LEQEMBI and

 how